 Note: For Android 5 and 6 users, you need to check the “Allow mock locations” box.

 The next step is to enable Mock Location in Eos Tools Pro.
 To enable this option, open Eos Tools Pro and tap on the three dots at top right corner to access the menu.
 Activate the “Replace Device Location” button.

 In the “Map View” menu of Eos Tools Pro, you will be able to confirm that the Android Location Service is indeed being populated by the Arrow coordinates.
 But first, you will need to select and then connect to your Arrow receiver.
 Here is how to proceed:

 To validate that your Android device’s Location Service is being populated by the Arrow, navigate to the Map View menu from the Status menu.
-There you will see two sets of coordinates in two columns: “Mock Location” and “Eos Receiver”.
+There you will see two sets of coordinates in two columns: “Device Location” and “Eos receiver”.
 When the mock location is operating properly with a valid position from your Arrow receiver, coordinate values in both columns will be identical.